kchleon/kchleon/README.md

 ### Hi, I'm Leon! 👋

 I'm interested in new technologies and I love learning them.
-I'm currently a postgraduate student studying Data Science.
+I'm currently a postgraduate student studying Data Science and Decisions.

 I'm looking forward to learning more from others.